gunguni/treesofpencils/README.md

 ---

-> "Programming is like writing a book... except if you miss a single comma on page 126, the whole thing makes no sense." 😅
+> "Programming is like writing a book... except if you miss a single comma on line 126, the whole thing makes no sense." 😅